mehrinshamim/finchat-FinanceTracker/docs/log.md

 - and other stuff too
 - check/learn how to add it for dropdown forms etc
 - make the layout buttons in index/home page for all function/links

+DEPLOYED!!!!!
+deployed using wsgi & gunicorn concepts on render.com

+- "Updated forms and routes to filter categories by user ID and deleted status" fixed that bug